 And so, understanding the types of licenses you need, and what you need to know, and who is going to use which license.

 So, before we roll out, what are some of the things we need to consider, probably the most important thing is that we really need to think about, like, who in your organization is going to be using that.

 And, particularly, it’s around executive buy it, right?
-So, executive buy in, is going to be, instead, is going to be essential to ensuring that you’ve got support, to be able to roll out a platform Like, Caveat, it’s very, very difficult to just build a Power BI report, and send it out into the world.
+So, executive buy in is going to be essential to ensuring that you’ve got support, to be able to roll out a platform.
+A caveat, it’s very difficult to just build a Power BI report, and send it out into the world.
 And hope that people will just adopt the platform that you’ll, you’ll need to have some kind of strategy around how to do that.